 - Previous rock climbing experience, in the gym or outside

-- Have top roped 5.6 as a minimum
+- Can top rope 5.6 as a minimum

 - Likes being outside

-Day - 2 to 5: Climb one or all of the classic peaks in the area, at the end of the trip we will fly back to Squamish returning around 3 or 4pm.
+Day 2 to 5: Climb one or all of the classic peaks in the area.
+We will fly back to Squamish at the end of the trip, returning around 3 or 4 pm.

 Lake Lovely Water + Tantalus Hut Area

-The Tantalus hut was built by the ACC in 1961 as a base for mountaineering in the Tantalus Range.
+The ACC built the Tantalus hut in 1961 as a base for mountaineering in the Tantalus Range.
 It is located at the outflow end of Lake Lovely Water (elevation 1170m / 3850 feet) in the Tantalus Range in the Coast Mountains, approximately 64 km northwest of Vancouver.
 This site is located in Tantalus Provincial Park. !
 The Tantalus Hut is a two-storey wooden structure with a large kitchen/dining room on the main floor and a separate sleeping loft above with foam mattresses for 20 people.
 While the Tantalus area offers limited simple hiking opportunities, the scenery at Lake Lovely Water alone is fabulous.
 In good weather, people enjoy swimming, boating and fishing.
-There is a wide variety of climbing and scrambling opportunities of various grades.
+There is a wide variety of climbing and scrambling opportunities for various grades.
 CITEE

 Lake Lovely Water Climbing Objectives

 Niobe Mountain: Often connected with its neighbouring peak Pelion.
-Similar start to omega, but with a quick glaciated section and easier rock to the summit!
+A similar start to omega, but with a quick glaciated section and easier rock to the summit!
 3rd class scramble

 Alpha Mountain East Ridge 5.8: Arguably the best route in the range.
 A steep somewhat rough hike leads to East ridge of Alpha Mountain.
 Climbing up to 5.8 on a good granite ridge!